petr-panteleyev/jpackage-gradle-plugin/README.md

 ## Configuration Cache

-This plugin is not compatible with Gradle [configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html).
+This plugin should be compatible with Gradle [configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html).

+By default ```jpackage``` tasks are configured as not up-to-date in order to always rebuild their output.
+This may affect performance of repeatable builds.
+However ```jpackage``` tool requires an empty ```destination``` which means skipping this task does not make much sense.

 ## Examples